Husky pug mix, Hugs all round

 So with any mix breed dog, appearance is always the best guess based on the parent breeds and previous litters born from that pairing.

-Some of the general features are that Hugs are medium size.
+However, you can expect your Hug to be of medium size.
 Larger than a Pug by some way but smaller than a Husky.

-The Pugsky often has the coat colouring and length of the Pug, however, sometimes the longer double coat of the Husky is evident as is masks and face markings of the Husky.
+The Pugsky often has the coat colouring and length of the Pug.
+However, sometimes the longer double coat of the Husky is evident as is the masks and face markings of the Husky.

 What’s more, the ears vary between flat like the Pug to erect like the Husky and all the variants in between.

-Finally, and perhaps the most endearing feature of the Husky’s appearance is their startling blue eyes and it is possible that some Hug puppies will inherit this aspect of their Husky parent.
+Finally, and perhaps the most endearing feature of the Husky’s appearance is their startling blue eyes.
+And it’s possible that some Hug puppies will inherit this aspect of their Husky parent.

-On the one hand, you have the lazy Pug, and on the other, you have the boundless energy and stamina of the Husky.
-It’s likely that if you choose a Pugsky, you need to be prepared to do a fair amount of walking each day.
+On the one hand, you have the lazy Pug.
+On the other, you have the boundless energy and stamina of the Husky.
+It’s likely that if you choose a Pugsky, you will need to do a fair amount of walking each day.